-The Donor District has a maximum statutory life of 20 years, and must close not later than August 8, 2033, resulting in a final collection of increment in budget year 2034.
-Considering only existing increment value and assuming no additional projects are undertaken the anticipated total cumulative revenues will exceed total liabilities by the year 2033, enabling the District to close one year earlier than its maximum life.
-Based on the Economic Feasibility Study located in Section 10 of this Plan, amendment of the District would not result in a shift in the projected District closure year of 2033.
+The Donor District has a maximum statutory life of 20 years, and must close not later than June 12, 2034, resulting in a final collection of increment in budget year 2035.
+Pre-amendment cash flow projections indicate that the entire available life of the District will be required to retire current and projected District liabilities.
+Based on the Economic Feasibility Study located in Section 10 of this Plan, amendment of the District would not result in a shift in the projected District closure year of 2034.